-The DCS 2.0 filter has no configurable options.
-However, you must follow these guidelines to convert your DCS 2.0 job:
+The DCS 2.0 filter has no configurable options; however, you must follow these guidelines to convert your DCS 2.0 job:

 - Enable the Combine Separations print option.
-For more information about this option, see Color Printing. - Make sure that you have necessary multiple files for a DCS 2.0 job and in one folder.
+For more information about setting print options, see Print Options. - Make sure that you have necessary multiple files for a DCS 2.0 job and in one folder.
 If a file is missing, the filter fails to process and an error message appears. - If multiple files for a DCS 2.0 job are stored in a folder, you may place the entire folder in the Hot Folder. - If you download a DCS 2.0 job using the Download command, all files may be inside a folder.
 You must download the entire folder.